commonsharp/SurvivalProject-Server/README.md

 * Added a placeholder for all the *response* messages available.
 There are 94 more responses to process Q_Q
 * Added the GameMasterBan handler.
 * More work on big matches...
+* Fixed a bug where resurrection was not sent to other players in the room.

 # 24/03/2017
 * Added PetKilledHandler (you can kill other player's pets in a game to make them yours).